jrdpteam/Sniff/README.md

     git clone https://github.com/JRDPCN/Sniff

-Then go to *Sniff* directory on desktop,open Terminal and type this command:
+Then go to *Sniff* directory on Your desktop,open Terminal and type this command:

     sudo python3 Sniff.py